Azure-Samples/azure-stack-edge-deploy-vms/Scripts/IotEdgeScript/README.md

    1. **Add** the module.
 The module should show as running.

    1. Select **Review+Create**.
 The deployment options that you have selected are displayed.
 Review the options.

+      In your deployment, remember to [specify the mount option](https://microsoft.github.io/iotedge-k8s-doc/bp/storage/ase.html).

       In our example, the deployment file looks like this:

       ```json
       {